About Us

 — Whānau Member, Rotorua"As someone who became blind later in life, Kāpō Māori Aotearoa helped me reconnect with my cultural identity."

-— Kaumātua Member, GisborneTure me KaupapahereLegal and Policies
+— Kaumātua Member, GisborneLegal and Policies

 Our policies and legal documents ensure transparency and accountability in all our operations.